Todd Smith | K-State Bulk Solids Innovation Center

 For further reading

-Todd Smith (316-350-5865) is the business and strategy manager for Kansas State University’s Bulk Solids Innovation Center.
-He’s spent more than 35 years in the bulk solids industry working in a variety of engineering and management positions.
+Todd Smith (316-350-5865) is the business and strategy manager for Kansas State University’s (K-State’s) Bulk Solids Innovation Center.
+The Center’s focus is to help industry with education, material testing, and project consulting for powder and bulk solids handling.
+He has spent more than 35 years in the bulk solids industry working in a variety of engineering and management positions.
 He has a mechanical engineering degree from KSU and an MBA from Kansas Wesleyan University.

 Copyright CSC Publishing Inc.